The Monday Shakeout: Shoes for Flat Feet Runners, by a Flat Feet Runner

 1. Shoes with Intrusive Elements in the Midfoot

-This is actually the biggest thing I've learned across testing shoes, and spans a larger variety of shoes then you might expect.
+This is actually the biggest thing I've learned across testing shoes, and spans a larger variety of shoes then you might expect, including certain stability trainers which are typically thought to be the solution for those with flat feet.

-It is funny that posted shoes are often recommended as ways to support the arch, but often extremely firm posts have actually done the opposite for me, pushing into my arch during the run and causing discomfort.
-Not all posts do this though, particularly recent shoes like the Saucony Guide 16 which does an incredible job of integrating a very unobtrusive post.
-Some posted shoes that have not worked for me include the 860 series from New Balance and sadly the Newton Motion+, which was an absolute blast of a workout trainer otherwise.
-That's not to say these are bad shoes inherently, they just didn't fit my needs.
+In general stability footwear is often recommended as ways to support the arch, but often extremely firm posts have actually done the opposite for me, pushing into my arch during the run and causing discomfort.
+Not all posts do this though, particularly recent shoes like the Saucony Guide 16 (Omni 21/22) which does an incredible job of integrating a very unobtrusive post.
+The new Omni 23, however, has an updated posting system that is a little more stressful on my foot.
+New Balance 860 series was once a problematic one for me as well with its post system, but has improved since they moved to a new guidance-based delivery that is less intrusive - though guidance may not work with every runner.
+That's not to say these are bad shoes, they just didn't fit my needs.

 2. Narrow-Shaped Midfoot

 On the opposite end, truly neutral shoes have also been a big challenge due to the high level of instability under the midfoot.
-Unstable shoes like the Prime X from Adidas or even the new Cloudsurfer from On have been shoes that are a bit too narrow platformed and difficult to simply stay upright while running.
-The New Balance FuelCell Rebel and the early RC Elite models are also examples of shoes that I found difficult to run in due to the lack of medial support.
+Unstable shoes like the Vaporfly from Nike or in the training side the Neo Zen 2 from Mizuno have been shoes that are a bit too narrow platformed and difficult to simply stay upright while running.
+The older versions of the New Balance FuelCell Rebel is also an examples of shoe that I found difficult to run in due to the lack of any kind of medial support.
 Some higher stacked models with narrow midfoots can cause some discomfort as well, like the Triumph 20 which was runnable, but over a very long distance puts a lot of pressure on my arch to work harder than other footwear.

 3. Highly flexible footwear

 I remembered when I received a pair of Puma Liberate Nitro.
 I was incredibly excited about the shoe.
 I loved how light and soft it felt, while still being low to the ground.
 Unfortunately, the shoe was too flexible and unstable for my arch, causing me to roll my foot or causing my foot to want to bend too much, which also stressed my arch.
+The original Kinvara series also left similar issues, along with minimalist footwear like the Topo ST-6.
 Flexibility in the forefoot has never been an issue, as long as the midfoot has some stiffness as we'll discuss in the next section.

 Sample of Shoes that Did Not Work for Me